Adhithya03/FOC_DOCS/Readme.md

 ![alt text](image.png)

-- We need to understand that this model will be converted from block diagram --> C code --> machine code and will be sent to C2000 where it will excecute.
+- We need to understand that this model will be converted from a block diagram --> C code --> machine code and will be sent to C2000 where it will execute.

 Let's take on one block and child block's inside it depth wise.